Assets

 Section titled “Table of Contents”- Web Source

-- Capture Device/Camera (Standard)
+- Capture Device

 - Window Capture